marioy47/docker-wordpress-testing-environment/README.md

 # Docker WordPress Testing Environment

-Use this repository to create a fast and simple testing environment for those times you just want to test a function, a hook or a filter.
+Use this repository to create a fast and simple WordPress testing environment for those times you just want to test a function, a hook or a filter.

 ## Usage